mautic/developer-documentation-new/docs/rest_api/notes.rst

        'type' => 'general',
    );

-   // Create new a note of ID 1 isn't found?
+   // Create new a Note of ID 1 isn't found?
    $createIfNotFound = true;

    $note = $noteApi->edit($id, $data, $createIfNotFound);

-Edit a new note.
-Note that this supports PUT or PATCH depending on the desired behavior.
+Edit a new Note.
+This supports PUT or PATCH depending on the desired behavior.

-**PUT** creates a note if the given ID doesn't exist and clears all the note information, adds the information from the request.
+**PUT** creates a Note if the given ID doesn't exist and clears all the Note information, adds the information from the request.

-**PATCH** fails if the note with the given ID doesn't exist and updates the note field values with the values from the request.
+**PATCH** fails if the Note with the given ID doesn't exist and updates the Note field values with the values from the request.

 .. vale off